jeremiahandrickgg/marketingskills/CONTRIBUTING.md

 Thanks for your interest in contributing to Marketing Skills!
 This guide will help you add new skills or improve existing ones.

-## Requesting a Skill

-You can also suggest new skills by [opening a skill request](https://github.com/coreyhaines31/marketingskills/issues/new?template=skill-request.yml).

 ## Adding a New Skill

 ### 1. Create the skill directory